ovh/docs/pages/platform/metrics/concepts_data_model/guide.fr-fr.md

 #### InfluxDB

-In [InfluxDB](../protocol_influxdb/guide.fr-fr.md){.ref}, the series name is split, there is a common prefix at the start of the line, and several specifc suffix just before the timestamp.
+In [InfluxDB](../protocol_influxdb/guide.fr-fr.md){.ref}, the series name is split, there is a common prefix at the start of the line, and several specific suffix just before the timestamp.
 One line can create several time series depending of the count of suffixes
 After the prefix, there is a list of keys/values separated by comma, this is the equivalent to labels.
 The last number is the timestamp.

 Time series example: